 Birdfeeders

-Hummingbird feeders are filled with a high-energy syrup, and they’re bound to entice these adorable birds to any yard.
+Hummingbird feeders are filled with high-energy syrup, and they’re bound to entice these adorable birds to any yard.

 Another much-loved classic is a tray or platform feeder.
 It’s a simple bird feeder, and the name pretty much says it all.
 Simply fill up the tray and watch the birds flock!
 These are best for attracting pigeons, starlings, northern cardinals, and the like.